Skip to main content

 Wild Pointers

-*p = 42; // UNDEFINED BEHAVIOR - writing to random memory
+*p = 42; // UNDEFINED BEHAVIOR - writing to a random memory address.

-int *p = NULL; // Safe, will crash predictably if dereferenced
+int *p = NULL; // Safe: crash predictably (SIGSEGV) if you dereference by mistake

 Exercises